 I could not have put together this bathroom without the help of Spoonflower, so huge thank you to them for partnering with me on this bathroom redecoration!

 In case you need a refresher on what this room looked like before (all ’80s everywhere) here is a post highlighting the before of the bathroom as well as the inspiration for the finished project.
 I could never have mocked it up as well as it turned out, so I’m thrilled that the final result is even better than my original project idea!

 I absolutely love the large scale watercolor wallpaper, and taking that risk is what absolutely makes this room.
 Looking at the wallpaper alone without all of the modern and textural elements, I think it’s easy to write it off as too crazy and too bold.
 But remember this is a powder room, and the first room my guests see when entering my home.
 I wanted it to be clean, modern and FUN, and this large scale print tells that story completely.
-The best part is that with Spoonflower’s wallpaper options, you can install them yourself or with a friend/partner saving precious money on install.
+The best part is that with Spoonflower’s wallpaper options (now including grasscloth), you can install them yourself or with a friend/partner saving precious money on install.
 Plus, if you’re a commitment phobe – Spoonflower’s wallpaper options are easily removable and relatively mess free, meaning you don’t have to worry if you change your mind in a year or so!

 People ask me all the time how to create their own wallpaper, so I figured I would also make this video showing you how to design your own Spoonflower wallpaper, including how to paint watercolor shapes like mine and turn them into a repeat pattern.
 It’s so easy to change the scale and colors, so you can really customize your wallpaper to your tastes without being an “artist” (trust me, I’m not).

 If you’re more of a step by step learner, here are the steps to creating your wallpaper as well:

 How to Design Watercolor Wallpaper